Airtable review: Pros, cons, and the best alternative

 Airtable’s usability and performance

 One of the first things you notice upon using Airtable is its clean and intuitive user interface.
-The design feels both modern and familiar, allowing users, even those with limited technical experience, to navigate easily.
+The design feels both modern and familiar, making it intuitive and easy for new users to adopt without training.
 The drag-and-drop functionality coupled with inline editing removes the intimidation that can come with managing data.

 Those familiar with standard spreadsheet functions will find Airtable’s formula capabilities relatively easy to use.
 Even if you hit a bump, the software is right there offering helpful hints, and ensuring that even complex operations like string manipulations or data calculations are made accessible.
 Multiple team members can work on the same project, with instant updates, cell-specific comments, and revision history.